ErizDotDev/LearningNotes/dotnet-core-development/dotnet/fundamental-components/base-types.md

         - Checked explicit conversion returns an `OverflowException` if the value goes over the range of the acceptable values for that type.
         - Unchecked explicit conversion does not return an exception, though this may result in an undefined or incorrect value.
             - This is the default option in C#.

+	- To perform a successful explicit conversion:
+		- The source value must be `null`.
+		- The source object type can be converted to the destination type even via implicit conversion.
+			- Base/derived type conversion
+			- Interface type conversion

 ### `IConvertible` interface